lucas54neves/algorithms-in-python/README.md

-# sorting-algorithms
+# algorithms-in-python

-Sorting algorithms in Python
+Algorithms in Python